-If RBI treats to bitcoin as a currency, these laws will be applicable to bitcoin.
-By using bitcoin, payment system may create following issues:
+If RBI treats bitcoin as a currency, these laws will be applicable to bitcoins as well.
+By using bitcoin, payment system may lead to the following issues:

-1. Digital wallets stored the bitcoins, if they are responsible to suffer from hacking, loss of password, malware attack etc. and they are not created or traded through any authorized central agency.
-If in case of loss of e-wallet then loss of bitcoins held in them.

-- 2. As there is no system for customer problems/disputes/charge back etc. because Bitcoin transactions are peer-to-peer without central authority which monitors the payment. - 3.
-No one is responsible for malfunctioning. - 4.
-Anonymous currency system leads to unintentional breaches of money laundering and combating the financing of terrorism laws (Tamradaman and Nagpure, 2017).
+- Digital wallets stockpiled the bitcoins, if they are responsible to endure hacking, loss of passwords, malware attacks etc. and they are neither created nor traded through any approved fundamental organization.
+In case of any loss of e-wallet, then loss of bitcoins are held in them. - There is no process for customer problems/disputes/issues etc. because Bitcoin dealings are peer-to-peer without involvement of any central consultant that keeps a close check on the payment. - 3.
+No one is accountable for faulty functioning. - Unidentified coinage method leads to accidental ruptures of money laundering and contending the funding of terrorism laws (Tamradaman and Nagpure, 2017).